min-nguyen/p2p-rs/markdown/notes_libp2p.md

 ## Swarm

 Swarm: a container and driver for the network behaviour.
+Each swarm is responsible for managing one set of behaviors, connections, and communication patterns.

    - The Swarm is a lower-level construct that manages the networking aspects of a libp2p application.
    - It wraps the NetworkBehaviour and provides the infrastructure to drive the execution of the defined behaviours.